MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 type switchToAddModel struct{}
 type switchToListModel struct{}

 // 4.
-Emit signal from your models Update func (in this case from inside `listModel`)
+Emit the signal from your models Update func (in this case from inside `listModel`)

     case "a":
         return m, func() tea.Msg { return switchToAddModel{} }

 // 5.
-Emit signal from 'switch' model to get back to 'default' model.
+Emit the signal from 'switch' model to get back to 'default' model.

     // You can use whatever you want here.
 In the long example we use the finishing of a `huh.Form` to send this.
     // But you can also send it on a keypress or whenever. case "esc":
         return m, func() tea.Msg { return switchToListModel{} }

 // 6.
-Ensuring the Model can capture all signals you send.
+Ensuring the Model captures all signals you send.

-func (m mainModel) Update(...) {
-    //...
-	switch msg := msg.(type) {
-    //...
-	case switchToAddModel:
-        // initalize the model
-		m.activeModel = initAddModel()
-		return m, m.activeModel.Init()
-    case switchToListModel:
-        m.activeModel = initListModel()
-		return m, m.activeModel.Init()
-    //...
-    }
-    // Be aware to add this line, otherwise the other messages won't be forwarded to the right model. m.activeModel, cmd = m.activeModel.Update(msg)
-	return m, cmd

     // Initialize your app with the mainModel as the root model p := tea.NewProgram(initMainModel())